mealie-recipes/mealie/docs/docs/news/surveys/2024-october/overview.md

 ## How long have you been using Mealie?

 This question was a single select and it was mandatory.

+Key insight: Most users have been using Mealie less than a year, with another 25% in the 1-2 year range.
+These users will have seen a lot of change in the product over that time.
+Thanks to the long term users!

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4641)